Holy Island, Anglesey: Sport and tourism

 There are three association football teams in the Welsh football league system on the island: Holyhead Hotspur, Holyhead Town and Trearddur Bay.
 The New Oval ground is home to the Ynys Môn football team and hosted the finals of the 2019 Inter Games Football Tournament.
 There is also a rugby union side and a golf course.
 Holyhead Park contains lawn bowling greens, three public tennis courts and a skate park.
 Like the rest of Anglesey, owing to its exposed location in the Irish Sea, surfing is popular.

 Many people staying on Holy Island do so short term whilst waiting for the ferries to Dublin Port.
 As such the largest hotels (Travelodge and Premier Inn) are located close to the A5/A55 roads.
 Centred in Holyhead but dotted around the island (especially Trearddur Bay and Rhoscolyn) are quite a number of smaller bed and breakfast hotels and caravan parks for people who may wish to stay longer.
 Attractions in the area include South Stack Lighthouse and the RSPB reserve close by, the Breakwater Country Park, the RNLI museum and walks up Holyhead Mountain.

 Schools and governance

-There are six primary schools and one secondary school, Ysgol Uwchradd Caergybi, which lays claim to being the first Comprehensive school in England and Wales.
+There are six primary schools and one secondary school, Ysgol Uwchradd Caergybi, which lays claim to being the first comprehensive school in England and Wales.
 Tertiary education can be found at Bangor University, some 20 mi away on the Welsh mainland.

-Along with the rest of Anglesey, Holy Island is part of the Ynys Môn UK Parliament constituency and the Ynys Môn Senedd constituency.
+Along with the rest of Anglesey, Holy Island is part of the Ynys Môn UK Parliament constituency and the Bangor Conwy Môn Senedd constituency.
 At a local level it is run by Isle of Anglesey County Council.
 Holy Island returns six of the 30 councillors to the county council, three for Caergybi (Holyhead town centre and surrounds) and three for Ynys Gybi (the southern extremes of Holyhead town and the more rural south).
 Holyhead Town Council is made up of seven electoral wards who return 16 councillors and appoint a mayor and deputy mayor annually.